mfc research

 Intervention(s)

-IVM from extracorporeal ovarian tissue aspiration.
+IVM following extracorporeal ovarian tissue aspiration without traditional ovarian stimulation.

 Main Outcome Measure(s)